Skip to main content

 Fountain Pen - Pilot Metropolitan - Retro Pop

-I ordered two (2) Pilot Metropolitan Fountain Pens from the Retro Pop Collection in Turquoise & Purple.
-Both are Fine Point Nibs and with exception of the Color & Design patterns on the cross section they are identical to the Metropolitan Classic Collection.
+I recently ordered two Pilot Metropolitan fountain pens from the Retro Pop collection in Turquoise and Purple.
+Both pens feature fine point nibs and, aside from the color and design patterns on the cross section, they are identical to the Metropolitan Classic collection.

-I'm Glad I purchased additional Metropolitan Fountain Pens as it does make life easier having several pens to choose from rather than rely on a single pen.
+I’m glad I purchased additional Metropolitan fountain pens.
+Having several options to choose from makes life easier than relying on a single pen.

-The pens come in the same standard packaging as other Pilot Metropolitan's and includes both a single Black Cartridge & Con-20 Style Ink Converter.
-It makes the Metropolitan's probably the best starter pen as it has everything you need to begin writing.
+The pens come in the same standard packaging as other Pilot Metropolitan models, which includes a single black cartridge and a Con-20 style ink converter.
+This setup makes the Metropolitan one of the best starter pens, as it provides everything needed to begin writing.

-Both pens were a bit scratchy after their first inking of Iroshizuku Ink.
-I grabbed my Metropolitan Classic and confirmed it writes smoother and I'm guessing these just need to be used a while to adjust & align the Nib's.
-I vaguely recall the Classic was very scratchy and was reason I put it away in favor of the Gold Nib of my former 3776.
-Continued use seems to mitigate and improve the quality of the Nib.
+After their first inking with Iroshizuku ink, both pens felt a bit scratchy.
+I grabbed my Metropolitan Classic to compare and found it writes much smoother.
+I suspect the new pens just need some time to adjust and align the nibs.
+I vaguely recall the Classic was also very scratchy initially, which is why I set it aside in favor of the gold nib on my former 3776.
+Continued use seems to help mitigate this issue and improve the nib quality.

-Over a year has passed and I’m quite fond of the Metropolitan’s.
-I keep all three inked and used quite regularly in rotation.
-I wound prefer a thicker pen like the 3776 or Custom 74, but the nib on the Metropolitan is phenomenal.
-I’ve drained more than half a 50 mL bottle of Kon Peki ink is an indication of how much I’ve been writing with a fountain pen.
+Over a year has passed, and I’ve grown quite fond of the Metropolitans.
+I keep all three inked and use them regularly in rotation.
+While I would prefer a thicker pen like the 3776 or Custom 74, the nib on the Metropolitan is phenomenal.
+The fact that I’ve drained more than half of a 50 mL bottle of Kon Peki ink speaks to how much I’ve been writing with these fountain pens.

 Comments